 - Android devices, including phones and tablets

-- iPhones, iPods, and iPads.
-Please note: The Pear Deck for Google Slides Add-on is not supported on these devices, so you won't be able to add Interactive Questions to your slides.
-But you can still start a Pear Deck Session from Pear Deck Home, and students can join a presentation from joinpd.com, on these devices.
+- Please note: Google Slides Add-ons, including Pear Deck, are only supported on computers, so you won't be able to add Interactive Questions to your slides on an iPhone or iPad.
+But you can still start a Pear Deck Session from your Pear Deck Home, and students can join a presentation from joinpd.com, on these devices.

-For a teacher/presenter, Pear Deck requires permissions in order for you to create, save, and share your Pear Deck files.
+- As the teacher/presenter, Pear Deck requires permissions for you to create, save, and share your Pear Deck files.
+You'll be asked to grant permissions when you first create a Pear Deck account.
 Whether you sign up for Pear Deck with Google Drive or OneDrive, we'll need access to do the following:

 - View your files